HossenSifat/HossenSifat/README.md

 - I am an Electrical Engineer and a freelancer in various fields like data entry, photoshop, logo design, antenna design, and virtual assistant with professional skills.
 I am very passionate and dedicated to my work.
 And I am acquiring professional research experience as a part of an educational establishment.I am currently researching antenna applications where I design various types of novel antennas.
 Worked for one year and 6 months in Forex Trading, where I analyzed various algorithms and determined their feasibility for profitable trading.

+- 🌱 I’m interested in "Data Science"

-- 🌱 I’m currently learning "Machine Learning"
+- 🌱 I’m currently learning "Data Analytics"

-- 🤔 I’m looking for help in ML
+- 🤔 I’m looking for colaborate in Data Science

 - 💬 Ask me about Forex or Anything